Department of Labor Logo United States Department of Labor

 Job Outlook

-Employment of marine engineers and naval architects is projected to show little or no change from 2022 to 2032.
+Employment of marine engineers and naval architects is projected to grow 8 percent from 2023 to 2033, faster than the average for all occupations.

-Despite limited employment growth, about 400 openings for marine engineers and naval architects are projected each year, on average, over the decade.
-Most of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.
+About 900 openings for marine engineers and naval architects are projected each year, on average, over the decade.
+Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.

 State & Area Data